Leg3ndary/APHS-bot/info/announcements.md

 **APHS ART CLUB** - If you like arts, or just want to chill out after school and do fun art activities, come check out the APHS Art Club!
 We meet Wednesdays from 3-4 in the art room.
 Please enter with the google classroom code ‘ptnf64a’ and follow our instagram @aphs_artclub for updates!

-**E-WASTE** - Our recycling drive is today!
+**EWASTE** - Our recycling drive is today!
 Make sure to bring your e-waste to the foyer during lunch, we hope to see you there!
 If you want to learn more about e-waste, check our Instagram at www.instagram.com/ewastejanitors/

 **TEDxYouth@AbbeyParkHS** is holding the third iteration of our conference!
 We are excited to announce that it will be taking place FULLY IN-PERSON on May 10th, 2022.